U.N. hopes imports will help stave off famine in Yemen as diphtheria spreads

 The number of cases has doubled since Dec 22, when the WHO reported 333 people affected by the highly-contagious disease, with 35 deaths.
 Ibb and Hodeidah are the worst-hit of the 19 affected governorates, Chaib said.

 “We can stop the outbreak by providing antibiotics and also vaccinating,” she said.
-Some 2.5 million doses have been imported for a planned immunization campaign, she said.
+Some 2.5 million doses have been imported for a planned immunisation campaign, she said.

 Reporting by Stephanie Nebehay; Editing by Larry King, William Maclean